We are fortunate to have so many day trip and weekend trip options surrounding Washington DC in Maryland and Virginia.

 Definitely add wineries in Maryland to your list of day trips from DC!

-Great Falls is a fun day trip from DC for the whole family!
+Great Falls, formally known as the Chesapeake & Ohio Cana National Historic Park, is a fun day trip from DC for the whole family!
 The Billy Goat Trail at Great Falls in Maryland is my favorite because you get to do a bit of rock climbing and not to mention the incredible views of the Falls.

-This trail can get busy on weekends and the Park Service has blocked off parking in the past to prevent overcrowding.
+This trail can get busy on weekends.
 So I would come early if you want to hike.

 If you don’t want to hike, Great Falls is still worth checking out.
 There are 2 viewing platforms for you to see the falls that are just a short walk from the entrance.